overview components memorymap downloads possibilities contact

 Page Up and Page Down can be used to scroll through the memory.
 The dump will 'wrap around', and any unused or unallocated addresses will be seen as '00'.

 Tracey is versatile.
 You can alter most aspects of the system here - including poking around in memory (including EPROM!).
 Pressing RETURN will allow you to single-step instructions.
-Leaving Tracey will let the emulation run at full speed, which isn't terribly fast - some day I will look to reworking the 6502 core.
+Leaving Tracey will let the emulation run at full speed.
+You can set up "breakpoints" which will cause Tracey to reappear just before a specific instruction is executed.

 Let's set up a breakpoint now.
 You would press B (for Breakpoint).
 The command line changes to: